-Why Date Sugar Rivals Honey as the Healthiest SweetenerUpdated: June 19, 2018 Healthy Living, Recipes, Snacks and Treats
+Why Date Sugar Rivals Honey as the Healthiest SweetenerUpdated: July 27, 2018 Dessert Recipes, Healthy Living, Sweet Breakfast Recipes

 Either way, dates – fresh and dried – are an absolutely delicious as well as nutritious traditional food.
 They are one of the oldest known cultivated plants, going back around six thousand years!
 But they are not only traditional for food.
 They are highly medicinal too.